tomjenningss/OL-Blockchain/README.md

 `cd ../../blockchain-restful-service/finish/`

-## Start up the Open Liberty Server
+## Start up the Open Liberty Server:

 `mvn liberty:run`

-## Test that the server is running
+## Test that the server is running:

 Open up a browser of your choice eg Chrome